 Repair Water Damaged Ceiling: Know the Signs

 Be it a water damaged wall or water damaged ceiling, you should learn how to identify water damage before it becomes a more serious problem.
-Check the following:
+Check the following signs on how to repair water damaged ceiling:

 - Standing or Pooling Water